But there’s only one true way to get authentic espresso, and that’s with an espresso machine. Or is there?

 - put your coffee grounds in the AeroPress after inserting the filter.

-- fill the chamber up with hot water.
+- fill the chamber up with hot water and give it a stir.

 - once the hot water is in there, insert the plunger into the chamber.